Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of North Warrandyte has one of the highest income levels in Australia according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in North Warrandyte is $58,629, while the average income stands at $95,368.
-These figures compare to those of Greater Melbourne, which are $57,688 and $75,164 respectively.
-Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $63,466 (median) and $103,236 (average).
-Census data indicates that household, family, and personal incomes in North Warrandyte all rank highly nationally, between the 81st and 94th percentiles.
-The data shows that 30.7% of the community (932 individuals) earns $4,000 or more per week, which differs from regional levels where earnings predominantly fall within the $1,500 to $2,999 category at 32.8%.
-A significant portion of residents, 45.9%, exceeds $3,000 weekly in income, suggesting strong purchasing power within the community.
-After accounting for housing costs, residents retain 87.7% of their income, reflecting robust purchasing power.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 9th decile.
+The suburb of North Warrandyte has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for the financial year 2023.
+The median income among taxpayers in North Warrandyte is $58,629, with an average income of $95,368.
+These figures compare to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes as of September 2025 would be approximately $63,466 (median) and $103,236 (average).
+Census data indicates that household, family, and personal incomes in North Warrandyte rank highly nationally, between the 81st and 94th percentiles.
+The $4000+ earnings band captures 30.7% of the community, with a total of 932 individuals, differing from regional levels where the $1,500 - 2,999 category predominates at 32.8%.
+Higher earners form a substantial portion, with 45.9% exceeding $3,000 weekly, suggesting strong purchasing power within the community.
+After housing costs, residents retain 87.7% of their income, reflecting robust purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income